groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/Index.rst

 .. include:: ../../Includes.txt

+.. _backend-modules:

 Backend Modules
 ---------------

-TYPO3 offers a number of ways to attach custom functionality to the backend.
-They fall into these categories:
+TYPO3 CMS offers a number of ways to attach custom functionality to the backend.
+They are described in this chapter.

 .. toctree::